Our Team

 (341) 420-0958

-Natalya (they/them) is a queer lifelong student, multi-media artist, and scholar-organizer devoted to Black feminist movement building, centralizing the heart of their work in prison-industrial-complex abolition.
-A child of Tanzanian and Malawian immigrants, Natalya came from Michigan and Texas before finding their way to the Bay six years ago where they have cultivated their beloved community.
+Asa (they/them) is a queer lifelong student, multi-media artist, and scholar-organizer devoted to Black feminist movement building, centralizing the heart of their work in prison-industrial-complex abolition.
+A child of Tanzanian and Malawian immigrants, Asa came from Michigan and Texas before finding their way to the Bay seven years ago.

-Natalya’s journey before joining Restore Oakland brought them to guide transitional-aged youth into becoming leaders in the struggle for free college; community alternatives to police; and corporate polluter accountability.
+Asa’s journey before joining Restore Oakland Inc. brought them to guide transitional-aged youth into becoming leaders in the struggle for free college; community alternatives to police; and corporate polluter accountability.
 They also co-designed and founded the NET Growth Movement Guaranteed Income Program for former foster youth (aged 21) in Alameda County.
-Having further provided in-custody resources and familial support to incarcerated parents, Natalya facilitated reunification to system-impacted families.
+Having further provided in-custody resources and familial support to incarcerated parents, Asa facilitated reunification to system-impacted families.

-Natalya holds an honors BA in Political Science and Sociology from the University of San Francisco where their organizing journey catalyzed.
-They led direct actions advocating for issues such as Cops-Off-Campus as well as participated in acclaimed panel discussions and workshops, such as examining reparations for descendants of enslaved Africans with Dr. Cornell West.
+Asa holds an honors BA in Political Science and Sociology from the University of San Francisco where their organizing journey catalyzed.
+They led direct actions advocating for issues such as Cops-Off-Campus as well as participated in acclaimed panel discussions and workshops, such as examining reparations for descendants of enslaved Africans with Dr. Cornel West.

-On good days outside of work, Natalya is sunbathing in the grass while immersing in their latest novel; catching a good sweat in dance class; writing a burst of couplets at the beautiful sites of everyday life; and being in artful and playful community with their best friends.
+On good days outside of work, Asa is sunbathing in the grass while immersing in their latest novel; catching a good sweat in dance class; writing a burst of couplets at the beautiful sights of everyday life; and being in community with their best friends.

 Zoe Parsigian